kasey-purvor/CV/README.md

 ## Interests

 - Computers!
-Originally spured on by simply having a PC inadequate to play the games I was bought.
+Originally spured on by simply having a PC too slow to play the games I was bought.
 I found myself learning everything I could about computer         hardware.
 Obsessed with specs, I knew every hardware initialism on the market.
 Eventually after years of nagging/begging I was allowed to built my own computer from scratch     for my gaming exploits.
 It was probably one of the first SLI dual GPU machines around and I still have it now, 15 years on.

 - Mountain Sports.
 I began attending Scouts from age 9 and finished at 16.
 In that time, I had the privilege of accompanying my scout troop on countless trips and expeditions domestically and internationally; to places